 Having hybrid teams can shift the culture in a business, and sometimes it is hard to maintain a cohesive product culture.
 Janko points out ways to create and keep as cohesive a team as possible.

 “It’s quite difficult.
 The culture of the team is also quite influenced by the culture in the place that you’re living.
-There are different practices and the way you conduct business, the way you talk to your colleagues, topics that are relevant versus not based on geography, and even the seasons.
+There are different practices, the way you conduct business, the way you talk to your colleagues, topics that are relevant versus not based on geography, and even the seasons.
 Right.
-I think that it’s quite challenging.
+I think that it’s quite challenging. “

-“One thing to mention, and this is where we are trying to really make the important point, is in these hybrid models, it’s very important to integrate the external team members into the entire process as much as possible.
-Even when we interview with people, we tell them they’re practically our teammates, the only difference is they have different HR or maybe they get paid by someone else.
-I think it’s quite important that even the external team members are fully integrated within all the processes, with all the rights and expectations and their involvement in the process.
+“In these hybrid models, it’s very important to integrate the external team into the entire process as much as possible.
+Even when we interview people, we tell them they’re practically our teammates.
+The only difference is they have different HR or maybe they get paid by someone else.
+External team members need to be fully integrated.
+This is within all processes, with all rights, expectations, and involvement in the process.

-“I think that itself, though still challenging, helps manage and maintain the culture, which will obviously, as we know, evolve the more people from different backgrounds from different places you are involved.”
+“I think that itself, though still challenging, helps manage and maintain the culture, which will obviously evolve the more people from different backgrounds and places are involved.”

 On How To Align Teams For Their Best Work